George Wells (wrestler): Later career (1986–1992)

 Leaving the WWF in October 1986, he began wrestling in the Memphis-based Continental Wrestling Association as Master Gee and feuded with Junkyard Dog and Butch Reed (reigniting a feud Wells had with Reed in Mid-South Wrestling in 1984), breaking the leg of Reed during a "ghetto street fight" when he refused to release Reed from a modified figure-four leglock.

 He would also appear in World Class Championship Wrestling feuding with the Dingo Warrior, he and WCCW World Tag team Champion Matt Borne lost the tag team titles to the Dingo Warrior and Lance von Erich on November 17 (Wells had substituted for an injured Buzz Sawyer).
 After losing to the Dingo Warrior in a "chain match" at the supercard Thanksgiving Star Wars '86 on November 27 and Lance von Erich at Christmas Star Wars '86 on December 25, Wells left the promotion.
 After a brief appearance in Dominic Denucci's NWF All-Star Wrestling in 1987, losing to Sgt.
 Jacques Goulet in a televised match on September 8, Wells would remain inactive for most of the late 1980s until his eventual retirement in 1992.

-Personal life
+Personal life and death

-Returning to Oakland, Wells is currently one of the leading drug counselors in the San Francisco Bay area.
-Having suffered from drug-related issues throughout his athletic career, he primarily works with teenage drug addicts.
+Returning to Oakland, Wells was reported to be working as a drug counselor in the San Francisco Bay area as of 2005.
+Having suffered from drug-related issues throughout his athletic career, he primarily worked with teenage drug addicts.

+On August 10, 2026, it was announced that Wells had died "some time ago", with his ex-wife Nancy stating that he "had passed away a few years back".
+On August 31, his son, Jason, clarified that Wells had died in early 2020, following kidney issues that required dialysis and a battle with diabetes.